Matt Scott (rugby union)

-Matthew Scott (born 30 September 1990) is a Scottish rugby union player with 39 caps for Scotland who plays for Leicester Tigers in England's Premiership Rugby.
+Matthew Scott (born 30 September 1990) is a Scottish rugby union player with 40 caps for Scotland who most recently played for Edinburgh in the United Rugby Championship.
 His regular playing position is Centre.

 Early life

 Scott was born in Dunfermline, Scotland.
 He was deputy head boy at Currie High School.
 In 2008 he embarked on full-time study at the University of Edinburgh while developing as a rugby player.
 He graduated with a law degree in 2013.

 Scott had impressed in the 2010–11 season as a Scotland age-grade internationalist and his part in Currie's recent rise to prominence, domestically in Premier 1 and the British and Irish Cup.
 Before signing, Scott represented Scotland at under-19 and under-20 in 2009 and 2010 respectively.

 Scott played for Edinburgh's district interstate u-17 and u-18 teams.

 Club career

 In April 2011 Scott joined Edinburgh as an elite development player.

 Scott made his competitive début on 2 September 2011 against Cardiff Blues.
 His first try came against 2010–11 Celtic League winners Munster after he dummied and cut inside, before palming off two Munster defenders to score under the posts.

 Since then he has become a familiar feature for Edinburgh, combining his upbringing as a stand-off with his strength in the tackle to great effect as a play-making centre with an eye for the try line.
 Having become a regular feature in the Edinburgh Rugby midfield, Scott signed a contract extension in October 2012 that will keep him at the club until 2015.

 By the middle of January 2016 he had played 70 times for Edinburgh and had scored 14 tries.
 On 16 January 2016, an announcement that Scott had signed for Aviva Premiership side Gloucester, to join for the start of the 2016–17 season.
 His last match for Edinburgh was against the Cardiff Blues on 7 May 2016.